Topic Entity Framework

 AI systems don’t just learn from your website.
 They learn from the broader web — from who mentions you, who cites you, who references you in what contexts.
 That external signal is a significant part of how AI builds confidence in who you are and what you’re known for.

 Reinforce is about building those signals deliberately.
-Not chasing links in the old SEO sense, but showing up in the right conversations, in the right communities, with the right people — so that when AI systems encounter references to your expertise, they’re consistent and credible.
+Not chasing links in the old SEO sense, but showing up in the right conversations, in the right communities, with the right people.

 This is also where speaking, writing, and community participation pay off in ways that are often underestimated.